Razz4780/auth_service/README.md

 # auth_service
 This service provides simple JWT authentication functionality through REST API.
 Users can create accounts, acquire tokens and retrieve their ids and usernames.
-Service also provides user administration functionality for admins through REST API
+Service also provides user administration functionality.

 ## Stored data
-This service operates on two types of records: users and admins.

-1. Users are described with four properties: id, username, password and status.
+Users are described with four properties: id, username, password and status.
 Password is not stored in the database.
 Status is one of two values: active or inactive.
-2. Admins are described with two properties: id and username.

-Data is stored in PostgreSQL database in two tables:
+Data is stored in PostgreSQL database:

 ```
 CREATE TABLE auth_users (